How long does the program take to complete?

 To request a waiver of the requirement to submit recent test scores to demonstrate English language competency, applicants should contact the M.A.
 TESOL program director.
 Generally, students who have earned a bachelor’s degree in the US (or other English-speaking country) may submit English language competency scores that were used for admission to the bachelor’s program (i.e., they may be older than 2 years).
 The bachelor’s degree program must be a regular 4-year degree, the majority of which was earned in the US (or other English-speaking country).

-It is advisable for applicants to submit English language competency scores (even if older than 2 years) with their application even if they have earned a master’s degree at an AAU institution on a U.S. campus.
+It is advisable for applicants to submit English language competency scores (may be older than 2 years) with their application even if they have earned a master’s degree at an AAU institution on a U.S. campus.
 AAU institutions include 60 large research universities in the US and 2 in Canada (http://www.aau.edu).